 Unmendably.
 Burial was no help:

 ‘The Mower’ by Philip Larkin introduces the main subject matter in the first two stanzas of the poem.
-It is ironically killing of the hedgehog.
+It is ironically killing the hedgehog.
 The poet did it while he was mowing grass.
 A hedgehog unknowingly came under the mower and was killed.
-The poet discovered its innocent body jammed up against the blades of the mower.
-Thereafter he reflects on this tragic episode in the next sections poem.
+The poet discovered its innocent body jammed up against the mower’s blades.
+Thereafter he reflects on this tragic episode in the next section of the poem.

 Stanzas Three and Four